 Gaming Realms plc is based in London and has a board of directors that reads like a Who’s Who of the online gaming world, bringing a wealth of experience from other operators including Sky Bingo, Foxy Bingo, Betfair and bwin.party.

-The company provides a gaming platform and licensing via their subsidiary Bear Group and a suite of original games (including games with a skill element such as Magic Mine and Baking Bonanza as well as multiple variants of Slingo) via their subsidiary Slingo Originals.
+The company provides a gaming platform and licensing via their subsidiary Bear Group including a suite of original games (including games with a skill element such as Magic Mine and Baking Bonanza as well as multiple variants of Slingo) from Slingo Originals (who used to be a subsidiary but now appear to be separate).
 A third US/Canada based subsidiary, Blastworks, specialises in social gaming and produces free-to-play Slingo games for the App Store (Apple only, not Android).

-Gaming Realms also licence the Slingo IP to other providers including Instant Win Gaming who make the Big Money Slingo game (basically a scratchcard).
+Gaming Realms have also licenced the Slingo IP to other providers including Instant Win Gaming who make the Big Money Slingo game (basically a scratchcard).

 Gaming Realms are very mobile focused, with 80% of their audience playing on mobile devices.